Austin Bicycle Accident Lawyer

-Since the City of Austin’s recent construction of new bike lanes in the last five years, bicycling accidents in Austin have drastically decreased.
-Yet, injuries and fatalities still occur.
+Since Austin’s recent construction of new bike lanes in the last five years, bicycling accidents in Austin have drastically decreased.
+Yet injuries and fatalities still occur.

 The bicycle advocacy group Share the Road Texas reports that between 2010 and 2016, 16,807 crashes involving bicycles occurred on our roads, causing 9,769 injuries, 5,646 possible injuries, and 362 deaths.
+The Texas Department of Transportation (DOT) estimates that more than 400 people died in bicycle accidents on Texas roads from 2010 through 2017.
 Travis County alone saw almost 2,000 serious bike crashes from 2010 to 2016, including 16 that resulted in fatalities.
 In fact, Guadalupe Street still remains one of the most dangerous areas in the city to ride a bike and overall safety remains a concern for bicyclists in Austin, especially when sharing the road with motor vehicle drivers, who are at fault for the vast majority of bicycle accidents.
 The worst of these accidents left behind emotionally devastated families and battered, financially strapped victims.

 Our Dedication to Our Clients